stadust/pointercrate/doc/100_objects/100_record.md

 - Every combination of `demon`, `player` and `status` values is unique
 - Every `video` value is in one of the formats listed [here](/documentation/#video), or `null`

-The object only contains the submitter information if the object has been requested with sufficient permissions.
+The object only contains the submitter information if the requestee has `ListModerator` permissions.
+The object only contains the notes if the requestee has `ListHelper` permissions.
-Requests without `ExtendedAccess` permissions can only retrieve approved records
+Requests without `ExtendedAccess` permissions can only retrieve approved records.

 ## Minimal Form